The best things to do in Bend for January

 Embrace the ultimate meditation with a visit to Easy Float.
 You’ll spend over an hour suspended in saltwater with all your senses switched off.
 Talk about an immersive experience!

-Schedule a massage at brand-new The NOW Massage boutique or one of countless other luxurious Bend day spas.
+Schedule a massage at one of countless Bend day spas.
 It’s also a great time to get in touch with your spiritual side by taking a workshop at a Bend wellness center like Blissful Heart or Bend Community Healing.

 Tower Theatre in the snow in Bend, OR